massimiliano-mantione/talks/JsDay2019/Jsday2019.md

 -> The Web Needed Life

 ^
--> Pages needed to be active
+-> web pages needed to be active

 -------------------------------------------------

--> # Enter Brendan Eich
+-> # Then Brendan Eich Came

 ^
 -> Let there be *Javascript*